-Men Folks Asked to Take Action the First Two Saturdays in April is requested that all the burnable refuse be consigned to the flames and that which is not burnable be stacked in piles conspicuously so that the Gardens Corporation can send carts
+Men Folks Asked to Take Action the First Two Saturdays in April the flames and that which is not burnable be stacked in piles conspicuously so that the Gardens Corporation can send carts around and gather it up.

 Now that the snow is at last off the ground permanently and the first buds of spring begin to appear, it is time to clean up and prepare for summer.
 For this reason, the first two Saturdays in April have been named as clean-up days, and the men of the Gardens are requested to give up part of those days to their own property and the vacant lots nearby.